dimitri/ql-to-deb/README.md

 ## Debian

 It's only possible to `ql-to-deb` on packages you've prepared before hand.
-Add the packaging in the `debian/` subdirectory of the project, then just
+Add the packaging in the `debian/` subdirectory of the project.
+A typical workflow would be:

+    $ ql-to-deb status [ package ]
-    $ ql-to-deb -v package
+    $ ql-to-deb build [ package ]
+    $ ql-to-deb lint
+    $ ql-to-deb sign
+    $ ql-to-deb upload

+The `build` command stores the name of the debian *changes* files in `~/.ql-to-deb.changes` and will reuse that information in the other steps, so that it's possible to use the `lint`, `sign` and `upload` commands without any arguments meaning *work on what I just built please*.

 The application will parse the `debian/control` file to figure out the name of the debian source package, it is adviced to name the packaging directory the same as the source file for easier maintenance.